HideMyAss! VPN Review: Good Choice in 2023?

 HMA has even staked its claim in regions where other VPN providers have traditionally been less active, such as Central and South America, as well as Africa, and Asia.

-Numerically speaking, in terms of servers, HMA lags behind its competitors, however, its geographic 'spread', and truly global coverage, more than compensate for this.
-In our mind, the geographic spread of HMA's server network is second to none.
+Numerically speaking, in terms of servers, HMA lags behind its competitors, however, its geographic 'spread' provides truly global coverage that more than compensates for this.
+In our mind, the geographic distribution of HMA's server network is second to none.

-The speed of all VPNs which we tested was evaluated using a server in Europe with a 1 GB/s connection.
-We tested random HMA servers at different times of the day to more accurately evaluate their performances.
+The speed of all VPNs from our sample was tested using a server in Europe with a 1 GB/s connection.
+We connected to random HMA servers in the US and Germany at different times of the day to assess their performances.
 More information concerning our methodology can be found in our VPN speed test.

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):

-When the test was conducted, HMA clocked a download speed of 158.2 MB/s and an upload speed of 16.9 MB/s, gaining it a decent sixth place in our ranking.
+When we performed our assessment, HMA clocked a download speed of 167.7 MB/s and an upload speed of 16.1 MB/s, securing a very respectable fifth place in our ranking.
 This was not far off from the best providers.